conversationai/perspectiveapi-js-client/README.md

 # perspectiveapi-js-client

 A simple example JS/TS client library for the [Perspective API](https://www.perspectiveapi.com/).
-This client accepts text and returns some of the text's attributes.
+This client can be used to send text to the API and get back the scores for a set of model attributes.

 ## Usage